In this use case you’ll learn when and how best to use the “Abstract Displacement” video transition which looks something like this like this:

-So, we can use the ABSTRACT DISPLACEMENT Transition to quickly move our story forward, through different scenes and scenarios to give the viewer an overview of an event or special occasion.
+So, we can use displacement transitions for Premiere Pro and displacement transitions for After Effects to quickly move our story forward, through different scenes and scenarios to give the viewer an overview of an event or special occasion.

 As with the basic cut, there are a couple basic rules to keep in mind when cutting between shots, the most important being to make sure you cut an appropriate time.
 Don’t cut off anything important in the story.